 Now onto the serious stuff.
 Granted that you shouldn’t separate a cat from its mother before 8 weeks old, you can start litter training as soon as they’re home.
 Cats can start their litter box training as soon as 3 weeks old.

 Depending on where you’ve got your cat from, your cat may come home fully trained - lucky you!
 If not, you should encourage your cat to use their new toilet from the get-go.
+Just remember, if you have a dog at home, you have to dog proof the litter box first!
+No one wants to find litter treasures around the house, especially your cat.

 AVOIDING ANY KITTEN LITTER TRAINING PROBLEMS